huaminghuangtw/Second-Brain/My-Evergreen-Notes/Time is the most valuable asset.md

 Skills get you to a million, character takes you to 100 million, and time brings you to a billion.

+The rich invest in time.
+The poor invest in money.

 You can choose to either *invest*, *spend*, or *waste* your time.